secwexen/secwexen/README.md

 ## Hi, I’m @X99874 — Cybersecurity Specialist Focused on Offensive, Defensive & Applied Security Domains

-I am a cybersecurity-focused professional with a deep passion for ethical hacking, digital defense, and identifying vulnerabilities before malicious actors can exploit them.
-My work is driven by a strong commitment to protecting digital assets and understanding the adversarial mindset — not to imitate it, but to stay ahead of it.
+I'm a cybersecurity-focused professional with a deep passion for ethical hacking, digital defense, and identifying vulnerabilities before they can be exploited by malicious actors.
+My work is driven by a strong commitment to protecting digital assets and understanding adversarial mindsets—not to imitate, but to stay one step ahead.

-I focus on analyzing and anticipating potential threats, strengthening systems against evolving cyberattacks, and ensuring resilience in increasingly complex digital environments.
-My technical expertise spans penetration testing, vulnerability assessment, malware analysis, and incident response — all reinforced through hands-on experience and continuous learning.
+---

-Rather than relying solely on theory, I actively design custom security scenarios, explore advanced topics such as reverse engineering and exploit development, and build tools that simulate real-world attack vectors in controlled environments.
-This practical approach allows me to understand how systems fail, so I can help ensure they don’t.
+## Vision

 My goal is to master every domain of cybersecurity — from threat intelligence to digital forensics, protocol analysis to security automation.
 I believe true expertise comes from understanding the full spectrum: attack, defense, detection, and response.
 I build tools, study behaviors, and explore systems to uncover how security truly works — end to end.